 Jackets and vests

-If you are making a medium size light weight Nuno jacket would need 200 grams of wool tops to go with your silk fibres and fabric.
+If you are making a medium size light weight Nuno vest would need about 200 grams of wool tops to go with your silk fibres and any silk fabric pieces.

-Where as a medium size winter weight (All Wool) jacket is around 400 grams of wool tops plus you Mulberry silk fibres for decorations and details.
+Where as, a medium size winter weight (All Wool) jacket is around 400 - 500 grams of wool tops plus you Mulberry silk fibres for decorations and details.